steffenmueller4/steffenmueller4.github.io/_posts/2025-02-09-modulith-trend.md

  * They have a monolithic deployement structure and are deployed as one application.
  * They have a unified application process similar to monoliths.
  * They have enhanced maintainability.

+In the next section, let us look at the benefits a modulith brings to my team and me and to why we have chosen this architectural style over microservices now.

 ## What benefits does a Modulith bring us?